-Women and men come to our historic Berkeley, California campus or attend classes online from urban and rural settings, small towns, and parishes of all sizes around the world.
+Students come to CDSP’s historic campus, poised on the Pacific Rim in Berkeley, California, or attend classes online from urban and rural settings, small towns, and parishes of all sizes around the world.
 Their geographic and demographic diversity enriches an academic community that thrives in the unique ecumenical and inter-religious setting of the Graduate Theological Union.

 2451 Ridge Road